 This population is driven, but cautious.
 An example of an offer that might attract this persona would be the ability to try out classes before committing to a program and payment plan.
 As an enrollment marketer, you must appeal to their need for security and transparency.

 Parents attending college have an incredibly unique set of obstacles and motivations.
 They have the foresight to see exactly how earning this degree will affect them financially, personally, socially, and otherwise.

 When a learning parent is continuing their education, it is not just them going back to school—it is essentially their entire family.
 Learning parents are diving in with the understanding that going back to school while raising a family is going to be one of the most challenging things that they will ever do.

 In the modern world of higher education, which is emphasizing completion not for graduation rates but for actual acceleration in the working world, programs designed for this student persona will want to focus on retention.
-The learning parent persona comes with it’s own set of risks, and showing high rates of retention will help the student feel comfortable in their decision to pursue a degree.
+The learning parent persona comes with its own set of risks, and showing high rates of retention will help the student feel comfortable in their decision to pursue a degree.

 The Non-Traditional Advantage

-By creating content that appeals to each of these personas in way that facilitates their different paths towards enrollment, your team is sure to appeal to a broader base of prospective students and increase your pool of applicants.
+By creating content that appeals to each of these personas in a way that facilitates their different paths towards enrollment, your team is sure to appeal to a broader base of prospective students and increase your pool of applicants.